LambdaCalculus37/little-smalltalk/README.md

 6. Version 4 (lst4) - The fourth release; this version was the last one worked on by Timothy Budd and picked up by Danny Reinhold.
 7. Version 4.1 (lst4.1) - Same as above, but can compile in Windows.
 8. Version 5 (lst5) - The fifth release; this version never made it past its 7th alpha release.
+9. Documentation (docs) - A PDF copy of *A Little Smalltalk* is included with this repo.
+This book is freely distributable.

 **Compiling**